Using public transport|

 Tickets can be purchased at the blue vending machines, found at U- and S-Bahn-stations,

-at many tram and bus stops and newspaper kiosks.
+at many tram and bus stops and in many buses and trams inside.

 Note: Before first embarking, the ticket must be validated - insert the ticket into the small